The article in The Ferret https://theferret.scot/

 NHS Tayside stalls community plans for abandoned infirmary

 In the Angus town of Brechin, the old infirmary is starting to decay after years of closure.
-But despite years of pleading, local people with a vision to turn the site into a community hub say they’ve been left “in limbo” by NHS Tayside.
+But despite years of pleading, local people with a vision to turn the site into a community health hub say they’ve been left “in limbo” by NHS Tayside.

 It was late 2015 when Brechin’s residents discovered that services at both their local medical practice and infirmary were being cut due to reported GP shortages.
 Rather than accept the loss, local people set up Brechin Healthcare Group (BHG) to try and work with NHS Tayside and salvage their healthcare services.